Book 8

 A) Answer these questions:

-6. What did he do when he caught the second?
+5. What did he do with the big, fat fish?

 B) Which words in the story mean the opposite of: